Child 44

 Story & Plot Summary: Child 44

-Quick Plot Summary: Child 44 is a Crime, Thriller film that dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2015, Child 44 is a Crime, Thriller film directed by Daniel Espinosa.
+The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
+This summary provides a scannable look at the movie's central conflict involving Tom Hardy.

 Story Breakdown